Qwiso/QMultiMod/README.md

 Name | Value | Description
 :--- | :-----: | :---
-AttackLastTargetSwimVelocity | 2.0 | description
+AttackLastTargetSwimVelocity | 2.0 | 2.0 means they swim twice as fast.
+1.0 is default
-AttackLastTargetCrawlVelocity | 2.0 | description
+AttackLastTargetCrawlVelocity | 2.0 | ^ for crawling
-SpotlightPowerPerSecond | 0.05 | desc
-SpotlightUpdateInterval | 20.0 | desc
+SpotlightPowerPerSecond | 0.05 | the amount of power drawn by spotlights, 0.2 is default SpotlightUpdateInterval | 20.0 | 3.0 is vanilla
-TechlightPowerPerSecond | 0.05 | desc
+TechlightPowerPerSecond | 0.05 |
-TechlightUpdateInterval | 20.0 | desc
+TechlightUpdateInterval | 20.0 | ^ for techlight
-MinDrillableAmount | 2 | you will get at least this much MaxDrillableAmount | 5 | you will get at most this much DrillableSpawnChanceMultiplier | 2.0 | desc
-ExosuitStorageWidth | 6 | how many squares wide
+MinDrillableAmount | 2 | you will get at least this much when drilling MaxDrillableAmount | 5 | you will get at most this much when drilling DrillableSpawnChanceMultiplier | 2.0 | how ExosuitStorageWidth | 6 | how many squares wide
 ExosuitStorageHeight | 4 | how many squares tall
 ExosuitWidthPerStorageModule | 0 | how many extra squares wide per storage module